 No Clocking Out

-Being a stay-at-home mom (SAHM) is far more than a long workweek.
-It’s life; we can’t just clock out after 55 hours of work.
+But being a stay-at-home mom is far more than a long workweek — it’s life.
+We can’t just clock out after 55 hours.

 Every husband should know that stay-at-home moms wage epic battles against chaos.